-In the context of causal inference, the dependencies among the variables are the regularities that allow compression of the data and the conditional independencies are the regularities that determine the model's complexity.
 For causal inference, the set of Bayesian networks is used as a model class.
 The DAG of a Bayesian network gives a minimal description of the conditional independencies following from a causal structure.
 A system can, however, contain other regularities.
 Then, the assumptions and implications of causal model theory, such as faithfulness, modularity and the correctness of causal inference, may become invalid.
-For example, it can give rise to other independencies so that the DAG becomes unfaithful; the DAG does not represent all independencies.
+It can give rise to other independencies so that the DAG becomes unfaithful.
+We will show that the presence of other regularities cannot be ignored.

 In Section 2, we will introduce the concept of KMSS.
-In Section 3, we will give a survey of graphical causal model theory and the learning algorithms.
-Section 4 lists related work.
+In Section 3, we will give a survey of causal model theory and the learning algorithms.
+Section 4 discusses related work.
 In Section 5 we apply the principle of KMMS to inductive inference and show that a Bayesian network captures dependencies between variables.
 Section 6 establishes the link between minimality of Bayesian networks, compressibility and faithfulness.
 In Section 7 we will argue that causal inference is plausible if the minimal Bayesian network is the KMSS.
 Section 8 discusses various cases in which the minimal Bayesian network does not provide the minimal description.

-2. Meaningful Information
+1.2 Meaningful Information

-Kolmogorov Complexity provides an objective measure of simplicity so that Occam's razor can be applied.
 The Kolmogorov Complexity of a string x is defined to be the length of the shortest computer program that prints the string and then halts (Li and Vitányi, 1997):

-$$K(x) = \min{p:\mathcal{U}(p)=x} l(p) \tag{1}$$
+$$K(x) = \min{p:\mathcal{U}(p)=x} l(p) \tag{1.1}$$